ipfs-shipyard/workshop-idm-chat-dapp/README.md

 The `login()` function now calls `idmClient.authenticate()`, which prompts the user to consent sending its [DID](https://w3c-ccg.github.io/did-spec/) and profile details to the app.
 If the user accepts, a unique session between the app and the wallet will be created.
 The returned `session` object contains the user DID and profile, among other fields.
 The profile may be one of the following schema.org types: [Person](https://schema.org/Person), [Organization](https://schema.org/Organization) or [Thing](https://schema.org/Thing).

-Note that we no longer need to update the store's `state` nor dispatch an `onChange` event as the `idmClient` will fire a `onSessionChange` event for us, which we are already handling in the `configure()` function.
+Note that we no longer need to update the store's `state` nor dispatch an `onChange` event as the `idmClient` will call the `onSessionChange` callback we registered ealier.

 With just these small changes, we should be able to use the Nomios wallet to login to the app & logout from the app.
 If you haven't created your identity yet, please create it in Nomios.